I have only one fallopian tube. Is it possible for me to get pregnant?

 Your fallopian tubes are a pair of tubes that eggs travel through to get from your ovaries to your uterus.
 Each month, during a process called ovulation, one of your ovaries releases an egg that travels down one of your fallopian tubes, where it may or may not be fertilized by a sperm.

-- You have one or both ovaries
+- You have at least one functioning ovary

 - Your remaining fallopian tube is healthy

 If you're unable to get pregnant after a year of trying to conceive, see your gynecologist or a reproductive endocrinologist for evaluation.

 - Lentz GM, et al. Ectopic pregnancy.
 In: Comprehensive Gynecology.
 6th ed.
 Philadelphia, Pa.: Mosby Elsevier; 2012. http://www.clinicalkey.com.
 Accessed Dec.
 8, 2015.

 - Juneau C, et al. Reproductive outcomes after medical and surgical management of ectopic pregnancy.
 Clinical Obstetrics and Gynecology.
 2012;55:455.

 - Frequently asked questions.
 Gynecologic problems FAQ136.
 Evaluating infertility.
 American College of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq136.pdf?dmc=1&ts=20130107T1626359764.
 Accessed Dec.
 8, 2015.

 - Rezvani M, et al. Fallopian tube disease in the nonpregnant patient.
 RadioGraphics.
 2011;31:527.